 During December 2007, the Corporation signed a grant agreement ("Grant Agreement") with the New York State Energy Research and Development Authority ("NYSERDA") funding all of the start-up costs for the Corporation up to \$3,000,000 over the first 18 months in consideration for the Corporation placing its corporate headquarters in New York State.
-In May 2008, the Corporation signed a five (5) year office space license agreement with the New York State Office of General Services for its headquarters in New York City, NY and has incurred \$44,382 in occupancy costs and related charges for 2008.
+Under the Grant Agreement, start-up costs include all staff and operating costs incurred in the 18-months from October 1, 2007 to March 31, 2009.